google/ExoPlayer/supported-formats.md

 "media formats" are in fact defined at multiple levels.
 From the lowest level to the highest, these are:

-* The format of the individual media samples (e.g. a frame of video or a frame of audio).
+* The format of the individual media samples (e.g., a frame of video or a frame of audio).
 We call these *sample formats*.
-Note that a typical video file will contain media in at least two sample formats; one for video (e.g. H.264) and one for audio (e.g. AAC).
+Note that a typical video file will contain media in at least two sample formats; one for video (e.g., H.264) and one for audio (e.g., AAC).
 * The format of the container that houses the media samples and associated metadata.
 We call these *container formats*.
-A media file has a single container format (e.g. MP4), which is commonly indicated by the file extension.
-Note that for some audio only formats (e.g. MP3), the sample and container formats may be the same.
+A media file has a single container format (e.g., MP4), which is commonly indicated by the file extension.
+Note that for some audio only formats (e.g., MP3), the sample and container formats may be the same.
 * Adaptive streaming technologies such as DASH, SmoothStreaming and HLS.
 These are not media formats as such, however it's still necessary to define what